krystal/cuetip/README.md

 # Cuetip

 Cuetip is a fast & reliable job queueing engine for applications that already use ActiveRecord.
-In its most simple form, workers will poll the database for jobs and execute them in a managed thread pool.
+In its most simple form, workers will poll the database for jobs and execute them.

-To improve speed of executing jobs and reduce database load, Cuetip can also be configured to broadcast a message to workers to let them know when new jobs are added to the queue which need to be executed.
-This allows them to execute them immediately rather than waiting for another poll.
-No additional infrastructure is required for this and it can be configured using a multicast network.
-If you're on a shared network you may not wish to use this for security reasons (although no private information is broadcast).

 ## Installation